-Fintech went from being the face of disruption to facing disruption seemingly overnight.
+Seemingly overnight, fintech went from being the face of disruption to facing disruption.
 Originally praised for being the technology that disrupts traditional banking, many fintech firms began venturing into the realm of their institutional competitors.

-Not only did this newfound success attract malevolent parties, it also caught the eye of authorities looking to increase regulatory scrutiny.
-This left many fintech firms with a big problem –– how do they find the balance between innovation and compliance costs?
+Not only did this newfound success attract malevolent parties, but it also caught the eye of authorities looking to increase regulatory scrutiny.
+This left many fintech firms with a big problem –– how to find the balance between innovation and compliance costs?

-In this post, we’re going to look at common fintech security issues firms are faced with, and how to choose compliance and innovation.
+In this post, we’re looking at common fintech security issues firms are faced with, and how to choose compliance and innovation.

 [Related Reading: Financial Services Compliance Requirements: An Overview]